- How many people are on each trip?

 Please refer to your trip’s itinerary on our registered students page for details on start and end times.

-All Odyssey trips will begin at the Natural Resources Center (NRC), located at the WVU Research Forest below the Outdoor Education Center.
+All Odyssey and Quest trips will begin at the Natural Resources Center (NRC), located at the WVU Research Forest below the Outdoor Education Center.

 How do you recommend I get to and from Morgantown?
 Is there somewhere to stay if I arrive early?